Experiencing another side to the city with Melbourne Open House.

-She asks me questions I remember thinking when I first arrived, she points out the differences between the States and Australia, a comparison that has slowly faded from my mindset.
-She reminds me of me four months ago.
+She asks me questions I remember thinking when I first arrived, she points out the differences between the US and Australia – a comparison that has slowly faded from my mindset.
+She reminds me of me 4 months ago.
 It’s refreshing, it’s a way for me to start anew in Melbourne and to appreciate the city before I leave it in a couple weeks.

 Council House 2 – CH2